Adding some clarity and fun to a new Subaru

 When I first began talking to Mark about new audio gear for his XV Crosstrek, I immediately sensed his passion for music.
 As we went for a spin in his new car, he showed off a wide variety of music playing from his iPhone®.
 He told me he wasn't getting the clarity, depth, and detail he wanted out of his music.
 Everything seemed to be jumbled in the mid-range.
 Mark's also a self-admitted tech geek, and he told me about a DJ app he had written for the music at his wedding.
 So, I knew he was serious about getting the most out of his music in his new ride.

 Mark originally wanted to replace the factory radio because he wanted to incorporate some new technologies to work with his iPhone, although he admitted he hadn't fully toyed around with the factory radio.
-He was disappointed to learn that a receiver installation kit hadn't yet been released for his dash, so a new radio wasn't an option right away.
-However, we learned a kit was being made, and Mark could install a new radio later on.
+He was disappointed to learn that a receiver installation kit hadn't yet been released for his dash at the time, so a new radio wasn't an option right away.
+However, installation kits are now available for this Subaru, so he can upgrade the stereo if he wants.

 The Subaru's factory radio offered some cool features, and Mark could certainly work with it for now.